rudro12356/HEALTHWISE-HACKKU25/README.md

 > You can edit this section based on what you're using.

-- Frontend: React / HTML / CSS
+- Frontend: React / TAILWIND-CSS
-- Backend: Node.js / Django / Flask
+- Backend: Express.js / HYPERLEDGER FABRIC
-- Database: MySQL / MongoDB
+- Database: MongoDB
-- Authentication: Firebase Auth / JWT
+- Authentication: JWT
-- Hosting: Heroku / Vercel

----

-## Let's Go